Quantum Entanglement of Circular Strings as a Probe for Topologically Charged Spacetimes: Conclusion and discussion

 \section{Conclusion and discussion}

 In this work, we begin by reviewing a class of global monopole/wormhole (GM/WH) spacetime solutions arising in Eddington-inspired Born–Infeld (EiBI) gravity.
 We then show that a probe cosmic string embedded in this GM/WH background admits periodic motion along its classical trajectory.
 Building on the classical trajectory of this probe string, we derive the corresponding quadratic-order perturbative action that describes small fluctuations around the background configuration, including perturbations in both the radial and angular polarization directions.
 Within this perturbative framework, we then perform the canonical quantization of the system using the squeezing formalism.
 By applying the time-evolution operator to the Fock space constructed from the initial vacuum state, we obtain the corresponding two-mode quantum states that encode the quantum excitations of the string fluctuations.
 Since such states are intrinsically entangled, the corresponding Von Neumann entropy provides a natural measure of the particle–antiparticle entanglement generated by the quantum fluctuations of the probe string during its periodic motion, particularly when the string passes through the wormhole throat or the monopole origin.
+We have also clarified how the GM/WH geometry used in this work is connected with known limiting cases.
+In particular, the positive branch corresponds to the global monopole sector, while the negative branch describes a topologically charged wormhole which reduces, in the zero-deficit limit with fixed throat radius, to the Ellis--Bronnikov wormhole.
+Therefore, the entanglement spectrum obtained here may be regarded as a quantum-probe extension of previous analyses based on scalar fields, geodesics, and gravitational lensing.

 Our results reveal a clear qualitative distinction between topological defects with and without a wormhole structure.
 In the monopole wormhole background, the entanglement entropy of the probe string increases significantly with the deficit angle factor $\alpha_0 = 1 - 8\pi G \eta^2$, indicating that the quantum correlations are sensitive to the bulk geometric scale.
 This behavior is broadly consistent with the spirit of the ER=EPR conjecture.
 By contrast, in the global monopole spacetime without a wormhole, the entanglement generated by the quantum fluctuations of the probe string shows only a very weak dependence on the bulk size, suggesting that the presence of a wormhole geometry plays a crucial role in linking spacetime structure to quantum entanglement.